 Step 1: Pull out your Chocolate ganache from the fridge.
 Let stand for 15 minutes (approx) at room temp while getting cakes levelled.

 Step 2: Cut the tops off cakes to make them level.
 I only had to cut off 1 cm to level mine.

-Step 3: Whip your chocolate ganache with electric beaters for 30 minutes.
-Add cocoa and icing sugar to your Chocolate ganache and then whip for another 1 minute until light and fluffy.
+Step 3: Whip your chocolate ganache with electric beaters for 30 seconds.
+Add cocoa and icing sugar to your Chocolate ganache, and then whip for another 1 minute until light and fluffy.
 Don’t overmix.
 Step 4: Fill two piping bags with chocolate ganache frosting.